Remote Scrum Masters

 In my experience, if you have a co-located team, you need a co-located Scrum Master.

-Even worse is when the Scrum Master is more of a Dictator than a Benevolent Dictator.
+Even worse is when the Scrum Master is more of a dictator than a servant leader.
 In this scenario, the Scrum Master will tell the team what actions to take next without really understanding what has happened in the last Sprint, what worked and what didn’t.
 Its one of the worse form of guessing.

 There are a number of myths abound about the Agile approach.
 These include that idea that having a daily 15 minute standup is being Agile, to Agile doesn't deliver documentation.
 When I hear these myths I typically reply with "Agile is not Adhoc".
 So let's list the...